-Responsive template are also available for popular content management systems like WordPress.
-This makes it relatively easy to make your website smart phone friendly.
+Responsive templates are also available for popular content management systems like WordPress.
+This makes it relatively easy to make your website smartphone friendly.

 Often, the only way to deliver a good experience for mobile visitors is to redesign a site from scratch.
 If that's not immediately feasible, consider a short-term compromise, such as recreating key pages in a mobile-friendly format.